rochus-keller/Smalltalk/Readme.md

 ![Overview](http://software.rochus-keller.info/smalltalk80_image_viewer_0.5.png)

-### A Smalltalk-80 Virtual Machine
+### A Smalltalk-80 Interpreted Virtual Machine

-This is a Blue Book implementation and currently work in progress.
+This is a direct Blue Book implementation.
 The focus is on functionality and compliance with the Blue Book, not on performance (it performs decently though).
 The interpreter reproduces the original Xerox trace2 and trace3 files included with http://www.wolczko.com/st80/image.tar.gz.
 The initial screen after startup corresponds to the screenshot shown on page 3 of the "Smalltalk 80 Virtual Image Version 2" manual.

+The virtual machine now works quite well; there are still some update issues though.

 Note that you can press CTRL+left mouse button to simulate a right mouse button click, and CTRL+SHIFT+left mouse button to simulate a middle mouse button click.
 If you have a two button mouse, then you can also use SHIFT+right mouse button to simulate a middle mouse button click.